-FDA approved a bST product in 1993 with the brand name “Posilac®” (sometribove zinc suspension) after determining that its use would be safe and effective.
-Posilac® is approved for over-the-counter use in dairy cows starting at around 2 months after the cow has a calf until the end of the lactation period.
-During this time, cows are injected with Posilac® subcutaneously (under the skin) every 14 days.
+FDA approved a bST product in 1993 with the brand name “Posilac™” (sometribove zinc suspension) after determining that its use would be safe and effective.
+Posilac™ is approved for over-the-counter use in dairy cows starting at around 2 months after the cow has a calf until the end of the lactation period.
+During this time, cows are injected with Posilac™ subcutaneously (under the skin) every 14 days.
 A cow’s typical lactation period is approximately 10 months long, starting right after she has a calf.
-Thus, treated dairy cows are typically given Posilac® for about 8 months of the year.
-After the 10 month lactation period, the producer stops milking the cow to allow a 2-month period for her mammary gland to rest and regenerate before she has a calf and starts the next lactation period.
+Thus, treated dairy cows are typically given Posilac™ for about 8 months of the year.
+After the 10-month lactation period, the producer stops milking the cow to allow a 2-month period for her mammary gland to rest and regenerate before she has a calf and starts the next lactation period.

-A key factor in FDA’s determination that milk and meat from cows treated with Posilac® is safe for humans to eat is that bST is a large protein.
-When they are eaten, proteins are broken down by digestive enzymes in the human gastrointestinal tract.
-Furthermore, even if it was injected, the human body doesn’t recognize bST because its structure is significantly different from the somatotropin produced in the human pituitary gland.
-Posilac® has a zero day withdrawal.
-This means that the milk and meat from cows is safe for humans to eat at any time after the animal is treated with Posilac®.
+A key factor in FDA’s determination that milk and meat from cows treated with Posilac™ is safe for humans to eat is that bST is a large protein.
+Like most dietary proteins, bST is degraded by digestive enzymes in the gastrointestinal tract and not absorbed intact.
+The digested proteolytic fragments have no biological activity.
+Furthermore, even if it was injected, bST does not promote biological activity in the human body because somatotropins from lower mammalian species have no activity in humans.
+Posilac™ has a zero day withdrawal.
+This means that the milk and meat from cows is safe for humans to eat at any time after the animal is treated with Posilac™.
 Numerous international health and food safety organizations and many national regulatory agencies have confirmed the safety of milk and meat from bST-treated cows for human consumption.
 Additional information on the safety of milk and meat from treated cows is provided in the references below.

-FDA evaluated the results of numerous studies before approval to determine if Posilac® was safe for treated dairy cows.
+FDA evaluated the results of numerous studies before approval to determine if Posilac™ was safe for treated dairy cows.
 Many of the studies were conducted under typical farm conditions in multiple regions of the U.S. The effects of treatment were evaluated on all aspects of cows’ health, feed intake, ability to have a calf, and the health of their offspring.
-FDA concluded that Posilac® was safe to use in healthy dairy cows.
-Some increased side effects were observed in Posilac®-treated cows, but FDA determined that these effects were manageable under normal U.S. farming conditions.
-The labeling for the product identifies the potential side effects to treated cows so that dairy farmers can make an informed decision on whether to use Posilac® in their herd.
+FDA concluded that Posilac™ was safe to use in healthy dairy cows.
+Some increased side effects were observed in Posilac™-treated cows, but FDA determined that these effects were manageable under normal U.S. farming conditions.
+The labeling for the product identifies the potential side effects to treated cows so that dairy farmers can make an informed decision on whether to use Posilac™ in their herd.
 A post-approval monitoring study in 28 herds around the U.S. and including more than 1000 dairy cows confirmed the safety of the product to treated cows.
-Additional information on the safety of Posilac® for dairy cows is provided in the references below.
+Additional information on the safety of Posilac™ for dairy cows is provided in the references below.

-As with all drugs approved by FDA, the Agency continues to monitor the safety and effectiveness of Posilac® through post-approval surveillance and review of all reported adverse drug experiences.
+As with all drugs approved by FDA, the Agency continues to monitor the safety and effectiveness of Posilac™ through post-approval surveillance and review of all reported adverse drug experiences.

 For more information about bST, see the following reports and approval documents.